 Things on the quantum scale don’t follow the deterministic laws of the macro scale.
 There are many interpretations of this quantum phenomenon.
 The Copenhagen Interpretation states that the interference pattern is all the probable functions of the photon (a wave function) and the act of observing or measuring it makes the wave select one of the many alternatives (collapsing of the wave function).

 Another interpretation is the many-worlds theory, which states that all the possible states of the photon’s wave function exist simultaneously and our detection is just this particular instance of the wave function.

 The theories tend to run wild and it’s safe to say that the quantum realm is a little slippery to wrap your head around.
 However, there’s no need to feel bad, as you’re in good company.
 As Richard Feynman said:

-- University Of Oregon
+- Copenhagen Interpretation.
+The University of Oregon

 - A Review and Response to the Book "The Grand Design" by ... - TASC. tasc-creationscience.org

 - Chapter 14 Interference and Diffraction. web.mit.edu